bvanderlugt/azure-intro-demo/README.md

 1. Install [Terraform](https://www.terraform.io/).
 2. Install [Azure command line interface](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
-3. Clone this project (git clone...).
+3. Clone this project: git clone https://github.com/tieto-pc/azure-intro-demo.git
 4. Login to Azure:
    1. ```az login```.
    2. ```az account list --output table``` => Check which Azure accounts you have.
-   3. ```az account set -s \"<your-azure-account-name>\"``` => Set the right azure account. **NOTE**: This is important!
+   3. ```az account set -s YOUR-ACCOUNT-ID``` => Set the right azure account. **NOTE**: This is important!
 Always check which Azure account is your default account so that your demos do not accidentally go to some customer Azure production environment!
 5. Configure the terraform backend.
 Use script [create-azure-storage-account.sh](scripts/create-azure-storage-account.sh) to create a Terraform backend for your project.
+See more detailed instructions how to configure the backend in Terraform code and how to set the environment variable in chapter "Terraform Backend"
 6. Open console in [dev](terraform/envs/dev) folder.
 Give commands
    1. ```terraform init``` => Initializes the Terraform backend state.
    2. ```terraform get``` => Gets the terraform modules of this project.